mpollmeier/gremlin-scala/README.md

 A slim wrapper to make Gremlin - a JVM graph traversal library - usable from Scala.
 This is the current development branch for [Apache Tinkerpop3](https://github.com/apache/incubator-tinkerpop).
 The old version for Tinkerpop 2 is still in the [2.x branch](https://github.com/mpollmeier/gremlin-scala/tree/2.x).

 ### Benefits
-* Scala friendly function signatures, aiming to be close to the standard collection library
+* Scala friendly function signatures, aiming to be close to the Scala collection library.
-* Nicer DSL e.g. to create vertices and edges
-* You can use standard Scala functions instead of having to worry about how to implement things like `java.util.function.BiPredicate`
+  * use standard Scala functions instead of having to worry about how to implement things like `java.util.function.BiPredicate`
+* Beautiful DSL to create vertices and edges
+* Type safe traversals
+* Minimal runtime overhead - only allocates additional instances if absolutely necessary
-* Nothing is hidden away, you can always easily access the Gremlin-Java objects if needed.
-Examples include accessing graph db specifics things like indexes, or using a step that hasn't been implemented in Gremlin-Scala yet
+* Nothing is hidden away, you can always easily access the underlying Gremlin-Java objects if needed, e.g. to access graph db specifics things like indexes
-* Minimal overhead - only allocates additional instances if absolutely necessary

 ### Getting started
 The [examples project](https://github.com/mpollmeier/gremlin-scala-examples) comes with working examples for different graph databases.
 Typically you just need to add a dependency on `"com.michaelpollmeier" %% "gremlin-scala" % "SOME_VERSION"` and one for the graph db of your choice to your `build.sbt`.